SteveRosam/aiven-docs/docs/platform/howto/byoc/enable-byoc.md

     eligible for activating BYOC.
 -   BYOC is supported with the
     [standard deployment](/docs/platform/concepts/byoc#byoc-deployment) model only.
--   Only organization's administrators can request enabling BYOC.
+-   Only [super admins](/docs/platform/howto/make-super-admin) can request enabling BYOC.

 ## Prerequisites {#byoc-enable-prerequisites}

--   Administrator's role for your Aiven organization
+-   [Super admin](/docs/platform/howto/make-super-admin) role for your Aiven organization
 -   Access to [Aiven Console](https://console.aiven.io/)
 -   Active account with your cloud provider